 When you type a web address in the web browser address bar, you notice that it has either HTTP or HTTPS before it.
 Although the apparent distinctions are minimal, the two aspects are very different from each other.
-Here, we’re dealing with the key differences between HTTP ( hypertext transfer protocol) and HTTPS (hypertext transfer protocol secure) and which one you need to have the best web experience.
+Here, we’re dealing with the key differences between HTTP (hypertext transfer protocol) and HTTPS (hypertext transfer protocol secure) and which one you need to have the best web experience.

-The hypertext transfer protocol can be entered into a browser as http/: followed by the web address.
+The hypertext transfer protocol can be entered into a browser as http://: followed by the web address.
 HTTP uses port 80 of the transmission control protocol (TCP) to send and receive data over the web.
-Essentially, the HTTP allows the user to communicate with the websites they intend to visit.
-It uses the TCP to initiate a link between the client and the server for the client to view the content on a website.
+Essentially, HTTP allows the user to communicate with the websites they intend to visit.
+It uses TCP to initiate a link between the client and the server for the client to view the content on a website.

 Advantages of using http

-- Specialization level.
+- specialization level.
 HTTP accelerates the browsing experience with the ability to process all web elements at once.

-- High degree of flexibility.
-HTTP allowed the use of various types of apps that required plug-ins such as flash players and pdf readers that had not been used by previous protocols.
+- high degree of flexibility.
+HTTP allowed the use of various types of apps that required plug-ins, such as flash players and pdf readers, that had not been used by previous protocols.
 This allows a high level of compatibility with web pages of all types and their content.

 - The level of security provided by the use of http has made it the best type of Internet protocol ever.
 It increased the level of safety by limiting the level of exposure one had online.

 The secure hypertext transfer protocol is a major improvement over http.
-It is from the same http creators that https originates.
+It is from the same http creators that https originated.
 Https is often simply referred to as http over SSL or http over TLS, the last of which is a secure direct connection.
 In order to use this protocol version, one is required to type https:/then the web address.
 Even so, when you type in http, some sites which prefer to use https over http will automatically redirect you to their https formats.
-The secure part of the HTTP means that for security purposes, the web connection can be made over a securely encrypted channel.
+The secure part of HTTP means that, for security purposes, the web connection can be made over a securely encrypted channel.